tanggengyan/tanggengyan.github.io/awards.md

 # Voluntary

 - *Oct 2022 - Present:* Peer Reviewer, *Accountability in Research: Ethics, Integrity and Policy*
+- *Jan 2024 - Present:* Peer Reviewer, *Journal of Librarianship and Scholarly Communication*
 - *Mar 2024 - Present:* Peer Reviewer, *Journal of Librarianship and Information Science*
-- *Jan 2024 - Present:* Peer Reviewer, *Journal of Librarianship and Scholarly Communication*
+- *Mar 2024 - Present:* Peer Reviewer, *Journal of Scholarly Publishing*
 - *Sep 2021 - Present:* Student Member, The Chinese Association of Science of Science and S&T Policy Research, Professional Committee of Sociology of Science